 Five years ago, my husband and I were preparing to visit the Ozark National Forest and make the most of our 1-week vacation.
 Filled with joy and enthusiasm, the inner adventurist in me was yelling with excitement knowing I would be away from the daily hustle and surrounded by nature.

-Going through my camping checklist, I packed my bag and got ready to explore the journey ahead of us.
+Going through my camping packing checklist, I packed my bag and got ready to explore the journey ahead of us.
 I thought I had packed all the essentials in my hiking backpack and didn’t realize I had left out several important womens hygiene products until….

 My camping trip turned into a nightmare when I found out that I had forgotten everything I needed for my period.
 While packing, I overlooked bringing tampons or my menstrual cup to take care of my period.
 No Amazon delivery guy to come to my rescue.
 It was painful for sure.